RedisAI/RedisAI/docs/commands.md

 # RedisAI Commands
 RedisAI is a Redis module, and as such it implements several data types and the respective commands to use them.

-All of RedisAI's commands are begin with the `AI.` prefix.
+All of RedisAI's commands begin with the `AI.` prefix.
 The following sections describe these commands.

 **Syntax Conventions**